Backbone scaling limits for random walks on random critical trees: Finite versions of the SSBM and their link to the Brownian motion on the CRT

-In this section, we will discuss the relations between the convergence of discrete models towards $B^{\text{CRT}}$ and the convergence of their respective projections to the $K$-reduced sub-trees.
-Our interest stems from the fact that, by Proposition \ref{prop_finite_ssbm}, the projection of $B^{\text{CRT}}$ is an SSBM.

-We will discuss these relations using two particular models \begin{enumerate} \item Random walks on critical Galton-Watson trees, \item Random walks on the range of critical branching random walks (in high dimensions). \end{enumerate}
+In this section, we discuss informally the relations between the convergence of discrete models towards $B^{\text{CRT}}$ and the convergence of their respective projections to the $K$-reduced sub-trees.
+Our interest stems from the fact that, as we have said in \eqref{prop_finite_ssbm}, we conjecture that the projection of $B^{\text{CRT}}$ is an SSBM.
+We will discuss these relations using the model of Random walks on critical Galton-Watson trees and Random walks on the range of critical branching random walks (in high dimensions).